A Brighter Future: Solar for Schools

 How Much Does Solar Power Cost?

 The most common benefit associated with solar power systems is the opportunity to save money and energy.
-The recent decline in installation prices, along with increasing electricity costs, can make solar one of the most cost-effective ways to save energy.
-While the cost of solar varies by state and incentive programs, the general cost of a system can range from $1.75 to $2.75 per watt installed.
-This includes the cost of the materials, installation, system size permits, and interconnecting the system to the electrical grid.
+The recent decline in installation prices, along with increasing electricity costs, can make solar power options one of the most cost-effective ways to save energy in a school.
+The costs of solar energy technology can vary by state and the availability of incentive programs.
+When calculating the costs, it is essential to factor in materials, installation, system size, permitting, and electrical grid connection.

 The cost of a small demonstration solar system (1 to 5 kW) could range from $3,000 to $30,000, which would cover roughly 200 square feet of panel space.
-In contrast, a larger system designed to cover a significant portion of the school’s energy could cost millions.
+In contrast, a larger system designed to cover a significant portion of the school’s energy could cost millions of dollars.
 A system of this size would have panels covering several acres of land.

-There are a number of factors considered when designing a solar system.
-For example, solar panels should face due south to maximize the amount of sunlight the panels collect.
-If the school has a pitched roof that does not face south, solar PV systems are still viable, but the performance will be slightly less with a southeast or southwest-facing system.
+Several factors are considered when designing a solar system and determining the optimal location for installing the panels.
+The most critical factor is that school solar panels should be positioned to face south, maximizing the amount of sunlight collected.
+If the school has a pitched roof that does not face the south, solar PV systems are still viable; however, their performance will be slightly less with a southeast or southwest-facing system.

 How Does the Solar Process Work?

-From beginning to end, the solar process requires a comprehensive approach using energy usage trends, electricity consumption, and a thorough understanding of the facilities.
-The solar system chosen must meet the financial and energy needs of the school, current, and future.
+From beginning to end, the solar process requires a comprehensive approach that incorporates energy usage trends, electricity consumption, and a thorough understanding of the facility for which it is designed.
+The solar system chosen must meet the school’s current and future financial and energy needs.

-The timeline below walks through the seven basic steps of the solar energy process from an owner’s perspective.
+From an owner’s perspective, the timeline below walks through the seven basic steps of the solar energy process.

 Infographic detailing Performance Services' 7-step process for installing solar at K-12 schools, municipalities, and colleges/universities.